Orthogonal circles

 In geometry, two circles are said to be orthogonal if their respective tangent lines at the points of intersection are perpendicular (meet at a right angle).

-A straight line through a circle's center is orthogonal to it, and if straight lines are also considered as a kind of generalized circles, for instance in inversive geometry, then an orthogonal pair of lines or line and circle are orthogonal generalized circles.
+A straight line through a circle's center is orthogonal to it.
+Straight lines may also considered as a kind of generalized circles, for instance in inversive geometry.
+An orthogonal pair of lines or line and circle are orthogonal generalized circles.
+Straight lines are the only generalized circles that pass through the center of a circle to which they are orthogonal.

 In the conformal disk model of the hyperbolic plane, every geodesic is an arc of a generalized circle orthogonal to the circle of ideal points bounding the disk.